Back to: SQL Server Tutorial For Beginners and Professionals

 Note: SQL Server syntax Ignores blank spaces before and after the arithmetic operator.
 Along with, in SQL Server we can also use arithmetic operators on multiple columns:

-Arithmetic Operations on String Values
+Arithmetic Operations on String Values in SQL Server

 In SQL Server it is not possible to perform any calculations on String values (such as Varchar or Char).
 The following SQL statement will give you an error.

 SELECT ID, Name + 100 FROM Employee